nafizjiwa/JAVASCRIPT-Modules/README.md

 # Javascript-Modules
 PATH DESCRIPTION

-    `./ `---> indicates that the file being reference is in the same folder as the file it is imported to `../`---> indicates that the file being reference is in the same folder as the parent folder (one folder above)
+    `./ `---> indicates that the file being referenced is in the same folder as the file it is being imported into `../`---> indicates that the file being referenced is in the same folder as the parent folder (one folder above)

 ###### In JavaScript, programs are written within a `my_app.js` file. <br>
 This program may have different components which have different functions evaluating different things. <br>